Registration for Summer 2025 courses will open on the first Monday of February.

 Tilney, Barrett |

-N/A | Summer College Online | Click to read more about ARTH-1640-130 |
+N/A | Summer College 3 | Click to read more about ARTH-1640-130 |

 This course surveys major work and developments in European and American painting, sculpture, and (to a lesser extent) architecture from c.
 1300 to the present.
 We focus on changing aims, means, and perceptions of art amid political, religious, social, economic, and other contexts.
 What have artists, patrons, institutions, and others wanted works of art to accomplish, and in what ways?
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+For more information about this and other courses in the Department of Art and Art History, please visit https://art.georgetown.edu This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||